ZestUs-app/ZestUs/README.md

 - Track engagement, reach, and growth

 ### Contact
+- <i class="fa fa-envelope"></i>
-- Whether you're a teen, student, mentor, company, changemaker, investor send e-mail to zeljka.potoku@gmail.com
+Whether you're a teen, student, mentor, company, changemaker or investor send e-mail to mailto:zeljka.potoku@gmail.comzeljka.potoku@gmail.com</a>

 ---

 ## 💬 “How Are You?”
 Support Hub